HexaCluster/pg_dbms_metadata/README.md

     make installcheck
 ```

-If you just want to try out the extension or if you don't have the privileges to create an extension, you can just import the extension file into the database.
-But when performing this, the creation of a couple of functions may fail, those with a C function in the backend.
-You can ignore those errors:
+If you just want to try out the extension or if you don't have the privileges to create an extension, you can just import the extension file into the database:
 ```
 psql -d mydb -c "CREATE SCHEMA dbms_metadata;"

 psql -d mydb -f sql/pg_dbms_metadata--1.0.0.sql
 ```
 This is especially useful for database in DBaas cloud services.
 To upgrade just import the extension upgrade files using psql.

- The C part of the extension was designed to automatically manage default values for the transform params in each session.
-If you plan to use the extension for a long-term purpose and desire consistent and exact behavior of Oracle, it is recommended to perform a complete installation.

 ## [Manage the extension](#manage-the-extension)